 Since the formation of the Elite League in 2003, the Devils were beaten Playoff finalists four times before eventually lifting the Regular Season trophy in 2017.
 The team's original rink, the Wales National Ice Arena, was their home until 2006 when it was demolished.
-The Devils played from then on in a 'temporary' rink in Cardiff Bay up until February 2016.

 In March 2016, they moved into their new home the Viola Arena (formerly known as Ice Arena Wales/Canolfan Iâ Cymru), which seats 3,088 spectators.
 Unusually for ice rinks in the UK it has two ice-pads, meaning that public skating can continue while hockey matches are played.